Islam in the Philippines

 Concentration of Muslims in the Philippines according to the 2020 Philippine Census per barangay level.

 Islam in the Philippines is the second largest religion in the country, and the faith was the first-recorded monotheistic religion in the Philippines.
 Historically, Islam reached the Philippine archipelago in the 14th century, through contact with Muslim Malay and Arab merchants along Southeast Asian trade networks, in addition to Yemeni missionaries from the tribe of Ba 'Alawi sada of Yemen from the Persian Gulf, southern India, and their followers from several sultanates in the wider Malay Archipelago.
 The first Sunni Sufi missionaries then followed in the late 14th and early 15th centuries.
 They facilitated the formation of sultanates and conquests in mainland Mindanao and Sulu.
 Those who converted to Islam came to be known as the Moros, with Muslim conquest reaching as far as Tondo that was later supplanted by Bruneian Empire vassal-state of Maynila.

 Muslim sultanates had already begun expanding in the central Philippines by the 16th century, when the Spanish fleet led by Ferdinand Magellan arrived.
 The Spanish referred to Muslim inhabitants of the Philippines as "Moros," after the Muslim "Moors" they had regarded with disdain in Iberia and the Maghreb.
 The subsequent Spanish conquest led to Catholic Christianity becoming the predominant religion in most of the modern-day Philippines, with Islam becoming a significant minority religion.

 In the 21st century, there is some disagreement regarding the size of the Muslim population.
 The 2020 census conducted by the Philippine Statistics Authority found that 6.4% (6,981,710) of Filipinos were Muslims, up from 6.0% (6,064,744) in 2015.
 However, it was reported in 2004 that some Muslim groups asserted that the proper number was between eight and twelve percent.
 Presently, the National Commission on Muslim Filipinos (NCMF) estimates Muslims constitute 11% of the total population, attributing the difference to a number of factors.

 Most Muslims live in parts of Mindanao, Palawan, and the Sulu Archipelago – an area known as Bangsamoro or the Moro region.
 The Bangsamoro region is predominantly Muslim, with 91% of its 4.9 million inhabitants adhering to Islam.
 Some have migrated into urban and rural areas in different parts of the country.
-Most Muslim Filipinos practice Sunni Islam according to the Shafi'i school with the Hanbali (Athari) school in minority.
+Most Muslim Filipinos practice Sunni Islam according to the Shafi'i school with a Salafi minority.